This post may contain affiliate links.

 The Black Angel Trail enters the Wild River Wilderness

 The Black Angel Trail is considered to be one of the most beautiful trails in a region full of beautiful trails.
-Most of it is easy hiking, but there are a few rock scrambles along the top of the trail which can sketchy if the rocks are wet or covered with ice.
+Most of it is easy hiking, but there are a few rock scrambles along the top of the trail which can be sketchy if the rocks are wet or covered with ice.
 The trail crosses into the Wild River Wilderness shortly after leaving the Carter Moriah Trail and while it is lightly blazed, the trail can be more difficult to follow in autumn when leaves cover the obvious trail tread.

 The Wild River Trail runs next to the river.